Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Coding for Downlink Massive Random Access

-The above theorem gives upper bounds on the cost of using a codebook generated from an i.i.d.\ mixture distribution to represent an exchangeable source.
+The above theorem gives upper bounds on the cost of using a codebook generated from an i.i.d.\ mixture distribution to represent sources which are exchangeable.
 The above bound immediately leads to the following achievability result for coded downlink massive random access.

 \begin{cor} Consider a massive access scenario with a total of $n$ users and a random subset of $k$ active users.
 Let sources $\mathbf{X} = (X_1, \cdots, X_k)$ take values in a discrete set $\mathcal{X}^k$ and be distributed according to an exchangeable distribution $p(\mathbf{x})$.
-Then the minimum common message rate $R^*$ for communicating each $X_i$ to its corresponding user $i$ is bounded above as
+Then the minimum common message length $R^*$ for communicating each $X_i$ to its corresponding user $i$ is bounded from above as

 and

 \end{cor} \begin{IEEEproof} The proof follows directly from Theorem \ref{thm:exch} and Theorem \ref{thm:main}. \end{IEEEproof}